 Animal breeders help determine which animals should be bred and in some cases, artificially inseminate animals.
 The duties of an animal breeder can also involve providing routine care for animals such as feeding them and cleaning up after them.

 Veterinary assistants look after the basic needs of animals in their care by feeding them, ensuring they're bathed and keeping their kennels or cages clean.
 Sometimes they may also assist vets with the medical care of animals such as giving animals injections and performing other tasks like preparing medical equipment for use.
+Vet nurses may be required to administer medication, respond to and recognise emergencies and provide to animal owners on how to take care of their pet.

 Dog groomers perform a number of duties such as brushing pets out before the bath, bathing and drying them after the bath.
 They may then perform more specific tasks such as cleaning their ears, eyes, and trimming nails.
-It’s worth gaining work experience before you step out on your own and you may even need to be prepared to work on a volunteer basis to get some experience under your belt.
+It’s worth gaining work experience before you step out on your own and you may even need to be prepared to work on a volunteer basis to get that experience under your belt.

 If you’re a calm and mature person then a job as an animal attendant at boarding kennels, catteries or even a veterinary practice may be a good job for you.
 Tasks include cleaning out kennels and cat runs, feeding (and making sure the right food goes to the right pets), admitting pets to the facility, giving tablets and flea treatments, bringing pets to the owners, taking pets to the exercise yards, bathing and drying pets.